dgpv/SASwap_TLAplus_spec/README.md

 - `AliceDoesNotKnowBobsSecretOnTimeout`:
   Contract can time out only when Alice never received Bob's secret

+Temporal properties can be checked as well, although the checking is likely to be much slower.

 ## Limitations

 #### Only one miner in the model, so no reorgs